okcd00/Colorful_Projects/README.md

 # Colorful_Projects
-Many kinds of variety projects.
-Interest is the best.
+Let interest be the best.
+Several Trails of different kinds of programming.